ZupIT/ritchie-docs/content/en/Formulas/Hello world formula.md

 title: Hello World formula
 weight: 25
 description: >-
-  You will find in this section how to run a "hello-world" formula..
+  In this section, you will find how to run a "hello-world" formula.
 ---

 ---

-## Hello World
+## **Hello World**

 {{% alert color="warning" %}}

-Premisse: After you finished the previous steps - installation and initialization - to access the hello-world formula to test Ritchie, you'll need to add the [**ritchie-formulas-demo**](https://github.com/ZupIT/ritchie-formulas-demo) repository locally.
+Premisse: After you finished installing and initializing Ritchie - now you can  access the hello-world formula to test.
+You will need to add the [**ritchie-formulas-demo**](https://github.com/ZupIT/ritchie-formulas-demo) repository locally.

 {{% /alert %}}

-To do so, you can use the **`rit add repo`** command, or run the command line below:
+To add the [**ritchie-formulas-demo**](https://github.com/ZupIT/ritchie-formulas-demo) repository locally, you can use the **`rit add repo`** command, or run the command line below:

 ```text
 rit add repo --provider="Github" --name="demo" --repoUrl="https://github.com/ZupIT/ritchie-formulas-demo" --priority=1